sziaa/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
 In this project, the goal was to develop a machine learning model capable of recognizing emotions from audio recordings of speech in real-time.
-We use the Ryerson Audio-Visual Database of Emotional Speech and Song dataset to train the model.
+We use a limited version of the Ryerson Audio-Visual Database of Emotional Speech and Song dataset to train the model.

 <img width="345" alt="Enter the path to the audio file" src="https://github.com/user-attachments/assets/3da0767d-0849-41c0-baea-6797ff9cf2f1">